Allen-Nesbitt

 Allen has advised NGOs, labor organizations, and government officials.
 Among them he has counseled the first openly gay U.S Representatives from New York, the first openly gay mayor of Lexington, Kentucky, the first Black U.S. Representative from Nevada and the first Black U.S. Senate nominee from Florida.

-Allen Nesbitt is the founder and CEO of Nesbitt & Parrinello, Inc. Allen helps labor campaigns, climate causes, and democracy advocates understand and dominate their competitive environments.
-Allen brings two decades of work experience as a strategic advisor to fights for more affordable healthcare, stronger democracy, and exceptional mayors in small towns.
-At Monitor Deloitte, Allen helped build a new government transition strategy practice and advised the U.S. Intelligence Community.
-Allen’s most noteworthy projects include: the only Indian American in the 113th Congress; the first openly gay U.S. Representative from New York; the first openly gay mayor of Lexington, Kentucky; the first Black U.S. Representative from Nevada and the first Black U.S. Senate nominee from Florida.
+Allen Nesbitt is the founder and CEO of Nesbitt & Parrinello, Inc. He helps labor campaigns, climate advocates, and democracy champions understand and dominate their competitive environments.
+With two decades of experience as a strategic advisor, Allen has contributed to efforts for affordable healthcare, stronger democracy, and exceptional leadership in small towns.
+At Monitor Deloitte, he helped build a new government transition strategy practice and advised the U.S. Intelligence Community.

 Allen is the first Black person to lead a Democratic opposition research firm.